SECTION I: NAME and PURPOSE

 Secretary: Record and distribute meeting minutes, coordinate all correspondence, record attendance, archive minutes, reports and official correspondence.

 At the April or May meeting the membership shall elect either a faculty or staff Chairperson, depending upon which chair position is open, for a two year term, beginning on July 1 and ending on June 30 of the second year, pending approval by the chancellor.
 Each year the Co-Chairpersons should consist of one faculty member and one staff member.
 In the event the Co-Chairperson cannot be filled by the current membership, the chancellor shall appoint one or both Co-Chairperson positions either from within or from outside the Commission membership.
 At the same meeting, the Treasurer and Secretary shall also be elected for one-year terms from July 1 to the following June 30.

 SECTION III: MEMBERSHIP

-The membership shall include up to 30 to 35 individuals equally representing faculty, staff and students, who reflect diversity in culture, age, gender, academic units, university departments, and support services.
+The membership shall include individuals representing faculty, staff and students, who reflect diversity in culture, age, gender, academic units, university departments, and support services.